- Pivotal Cloud Foundry® (PCF) 1.6.x and 1.7.x

 This is useful if you are interested in tracing requests for a single application.
 But you cannot see logs for other applications or system components such as cloud controller.

-Method 2: Log on to gorouter VMs and look at logs
+Method 2: Log on to Gorouter Virtual Machines (VMs) and look at logs

-- Connect via Single SHell (SSH) into the Ops Manager VM
+- Connect via Single SHell (SSH) into the Ops Manager Virtual Machine (VM)

 - With BOSH SSH, log on to gorouter VM(s) whose job name may look like this "router-partition-2cd4ed6b8375f747ca87/0"